theresa-m/class-init-experiments/README.md

 # Getting hotspot information on class memory

-TODO
-- `jcmd <pid> VM.metapace` does not break down class memory by individual classes, could do the math to approximate additional class sizes though

 ## Klass size from Xlog
 - Klass: Represents object metadata information, a VM level representation of a Java class
 - Wildcards aren't being recognized on my machine (`-Xlog:class*=debug)